strimzi/strimzi-kafka-oauth/examples/README.md

 This directory contains a preconfigured demo which uses Keycloak as OAuth2 authorization server.

-The demo uses docker-compose build projects to start Keycloak (`docker/keycloak`), import clients, and users as a new Keycloak realm (`docker/keycloak-import`), package containerized Kafka with strimzi-kafka-oauth modules and example configuration (`docker/kafka-oauth-strimzi`).
+The demo uses docker-compose build projects to start Keycloak (`docker/keycloak`) with a set of preconfigured realms containing clients and users, and to start a Strimzi Kafka based image with included strimzi-kafka-oauth modules and example configuration (`docker/kafka-oauth-strimzi`).

 The demo is primarily about authentication, and does not enforce any restrictions on clients.